osohq/oso/new-docs/content/any/project/performance/_index.md

 need a few more.
 The debugger can show you the VM instructions remaining to be executed during a query using the `goals` command.

-The [current implementation](https://github.com/osohq/oso)  of oso has not yet been aggressively optimized for performance, but several low-hanging opportunities for optimizations (namely, caches and indices) are on our near-term roadmap.
+The [current implementation](https://github.com/osohq/oso)  of Oso has not yet been aggressively optimized for performance, but several low-hanging opportunities for optimizations (namely, caches and indices) are on our near-term roadmap.
 We do ensure that all memory allocated during a query